Exercise Science (EXSC)

 Empirically based exploration of human metabolism, energy balance, and weight management.
 An in-depth study of gold- standard and cutting- edge scientific literature regarding the impact of energy expenditure through physical activity and energy.
 Prerequisite: MS in Physical Activity and Wellness Science student.

-EXSC 363.
-Exercise in Clin Populations.
+EXSC 365.
+Activity in the Underserved.
 3 Credits.

 EXSC 368.
 Phys Act Prog Design and Mngmt.
 3 Credits.

 High-level review, application of designing, modifying, adapting individualized, evidence-based, exercise prescriptions.
 Emphasis on cardiorespiratory, muscular fitness.
 Students apply evidence-based knowledge related to development of comprehensive evidence based exercise programs.
 Co-requisite: Master of Science in Physical Activity & Wellness Science student.